 Family Advocacy Program

-This program provides support for family members, significant others, or caregivers of adults with a serious mental illness.
+We know in times of stress it can be difficult to get help or know where to turn.
+The LINKS Center, Inc. will be that support system in a time of great need.
+Let us assist you in finding services in your area.
+We will work with you short or long-term to try to find a solution.
+This program provides support for family members, significant others, or caregivers of family living with a serious mental illness.
 The primary function of the Family Advocate Program is to assist family members in coping with the illness of their loved one through information, education, and support.
 Family Advocate are themselves family members and are sensitive to the concerns of other families in the recovery process.

 The LINKS Center, Inc. is dedicated to supporting and educating family members and caregivers of those who have a mental illness.
 Family members play an important role in the recovery process and have their own needs for support services.
 The LINKS Center, Inc. provides education and training in the areas of advocacy and self care.